caisa-lab/HyperbolicMultiHopReasoning/README.md

 ### [train_knowledge_integration](./train_knowledge_integration.py)

 Training script for the Knowledge Integration part.
+You can do `--c4` to train with pretraining objective on the c4 dataset and you can do `--hyperbolic` to train the hyperbolic t5 model.
 Hyperparameters and model type can be adjusted in the [config](./src/config).

 ### [train_finetuning_single_hop](./train_finetuning_single_hop.py)